simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 ### Common power supply problems

 Common power supply problems can cause various issues in a computer system.
 These problems can range from minor inconveniences to major system failures.
-It is important for cybersecurity experts to be able to identify and address these problems in order to maintain the security and stability of the system.
+It is important for cybersecurity experts to be able to identify and address these problems to maintain the security and stability of the system.
 Here are some common power supply problems that may arise:

 ### Testing and diagnosing power supply issues